w3f/polkadot-wiki/docs/learn/learn-opengov.md

 ## Summary

-In Governance v1, active token holders (public) and the council together administrated network's upgrade decisions.
+In Governance v1, active token holders (public) and the Council together administrated network's upgrade decisions.
 Whether the public or the council initiated the proposal, it would eventually have to go through a referendum to let all holders (weighted by stake and conviction) make the decision.